-- A population of cells derived from a
+- At the cellular level, a clone is a population of cells derived from a

 single ancestor.
 All cells in a clone have the same genetic make-up.

-- A lineage of genetically identical individuals derived from a single
+- The term clone may also refer to a lineage of genetically identical individuals derived from a single

 original parent by some form of asexual

 reproduction or by artificial propagation.
 Clones by arise naturally

 Cloning is often used in plant propagation (including tissue culture)

 to produce new plants from parents with desirable qualities such as

 high yield, or from plants which have been genetically engineered (see genetic engineering).
 It